Rob Lowe: Family and relationships

 Lowe has been married to former makeup artist Sheryl Berkoff since 1991.
 She has worked as an interior designer and founder of Sheryl Lowe Jewelry.
 They met on a blind date in 1983, and again on the set of Lowe's movie Bad Influence.
 They have two sons: Matthew Edward Lowe (b.
 1993) and John Owen Lowe (b.
 1995).

 Lowe is a fan of the Los Angeles Dodgers and the Los Angeles Rams.

 Sex tape

-In 1988, Lowe, who was 24 years old at the time, was involved in a sex scandal over a videotape of him having sex with two people, one of whom was 22 and the other her 16-year-old friend.
+In 1988, Lowe, who was 24 years old at the time, was involved in a sex scandal over a videotape of him having sex with two females, one of whom was 22 and the other her 16-year-old friend.
 The three met at Club Rio, an Atlanta nightclub.
 They were videotaped the night before the 1988 Democratic National Convention in Atlanta, Georgia.
 As the age of consent in Georgia was 14 at the time (in 1995 it was raised to 16), both were of legal age to engage in sexual activity, but 18 was the legal age to be involved in such a recording.
 At the time, Lowe was campaigning for Michael Dukakis.
 Eventually, his career rebounded and Lowe mocked his own behavior during two post-scandal appearances as host of Saturday Night Live.